AdobeDocs/commerce-extensibility/src/pages/index.md

 - Isolation - An isolated environment means that developers can upgrade or modify their extensions however they want and whenever they want without relying on a core release.

-- Technological independence - Developers can choose whichever tech stacks and coding languages that fit their needs.
+- Technological Independence - Developers can choose whichever tech stacks and coding languages that fit their needs.

 <p></p>

-## In-process offerings
+## In-process development tools

-Adobe Commerce and Magento Open Source provide the following in-process extensible offerings:
+Adobe Commerce and Magento Open Source provide the following in-process extensible development tools:

-- [Marketplace Extensions](https://developer.adobe.com/commerce/marketplace/guides/sellers/extensions/) - Create and sell PHP extensions in the [Adobe Commerce Marketplace](https://commercemarketplace.adobe.com)

 - [REST](https://developer.adobe.com/commerce/webapi/rest) - Use REST calls to interact with your Commerce instance on behalf of an administrator, customer, guest, or integration.

 - [GraphQL](https://developer.adobe.com/commerce/webapi/graphql/) - Use GraphQL requests to transfer information between the storefront and backend.

+- [PHP Extensions](https://developer.adobe.com/commerce/php/development/) - Develop or modify Adobe Commerce and Magento Open Source components.

+- [Marketplace Extensions](https://developer.adobe.com/commerce/marketplace/guides/sellers/extensions/) - Create and sell PHP extensions in the [Adobe Commerce Marketplace](https://commercemarketplace.adobe.com).

-## Out-of-process offerings
+## Out-of-process development tools

-Adobe Commerce offers the following out-of-process offerings:
+Adobe Commerce offers the following out-of-process development tools:

-- [Admin UI SDK](./admin-ui-sdk/index.md) - Customize and enhance your Admin with new pages and features for your merchants

-- [API Mesh for Adobe Developer App Builder](https://developer.adobe.com/graphql-mesh-gateway/) - Coordinate and combine multiple API, GraphQL, REST, and other sources into a single, queryable GraphQL endpoint
+- [API Mesh for Adobe Developer App Builder](https://developer.adobe.com/graphql-mesh-gateway/) - Coordinate and combine multiple API, GraphQL, REST, and other sources into a single, queryable GraphQL endpoint.

+- [App Builder](https://developer.adobe.com/app-builder/docs/overview/) - Build and deploy secure and scalable web applications that extend Commerce functionality and integrate with third-party solutions.

-- [Events](./events/index.md) - Use custom event triggers to interact with other extensible offerings
+- [Events](./events/index.md) - Use custom event triggers to interact with other extensible development tools.

-- [Marketplace Apps](./app-development/index.md) - Create and sell custom single-page applications on the [Adobe Commerce Marketplace](https://commercemarketplace.adobe.com)

-- [Webhooks](./webhooks/index.md) - Use webhooks to automatically trigger interactions between Commerce and third-party systems
+- [Webhooks](./webhooks/index.md) - Use webhooks to automatically trigger interactions between Commerce and third-party systems.

+- [Admin UI SDK](./admin-ui-sdk/index.md) - Customize and enhance your Admin with new pages and features for your merchants.

+Additionally, [Marketplace Apps](./app-development/index.md) allow you to create and sell custom single-page applications on the [Adobe Commerce Marketplace](https://commercemarketplace.adobe.com).

 <InlineAlert variant="info" slots="text"/>

-Out-of-process offerings are only available with Adobe Commerce and are not available with Magento Open Source.
+Out-of-process development tools are only available with Adobe Commerce and are not available with Magento Open Source.

 ### Related information